mcrmck/playmonikers/README.md

   <img src="https://i.imgur.com/Qx6lfR9.png">
 </p>

-### An adaptation of the card game Monikers, written in Socket.IO and Vue.js
+### An unofficial, remote-play, adaptation of the card game Monikers, written in Socket.IO and Vue.js

 ### Check it out online at: